 The road takes you right along the edge of steep cliffs, through dense forests, and past gorgeous waterfalls, providing an intimate nature experience— even from the car!
 There are many stops along the way for hiking and other fascinating viewpoints.

-The Going-to-the-Sun Road (GTSR), was completed in 1933 after nearly two decades of planning and construction.
+The Going-to-the-Sun Road (GTSR) was completed in 1933 after nearly two decades of planning and construction.
 The GTSR was a great feat of engineering because of the many obstacles faced by engineers and laborers during the construction of the winding road.
 Sheer cliffs, short construction seasons, 60-foot snowdrifts, and tons of solid rock made road building across the Continental Divide a unique challenge.

 The Going-to-the-Sun Road is the only road that crosses through Glacier National Park and transports park visitors between the East Side and the West Side.
 Here are some facts at a glance:

-Distance | 50 miles |
+| Distance | 50 miles |

-Speed Limit | 25-45 miles per hour |
+| Speed Limit | 25-45 miles per hour |

-Lowest Elevation | 3,100 feet at Lake McDonald |
+| Lowest Elevation | 3,100 feet at Lake McDonald |

-Highest Elevation | 6,650 feet at Logan Pass |
+| Highest Elevation | 6,650 feet at Logan Pass |

-Open Season | Early July through mid-October (varies each season) |
+| Open Season | Early July through mid-October (varies each season) |

-Reservations for Going-to-the-Sun Road
+No Reservations Needed for Going-to-the-Sun Road

 Tours and Shuttles on Going-to-the-Sun Road